 Please refer to the OLSG website for up-to-date information: https://www.ontario.ca/page/ontario-learn-and-stay-grant

-The following St. Clair College programs are eligible for students starting in the 2024–2025 academic year.
+The following St. Clair College programs are currently eligible for the OLSG:

-Your funding will be converted to a repayable loan if you do not meet required conditions, including completing the service commitment.
+Your funding will be converted to a repayable loan if you do not meet the required conditions, including completing the service commitment.
+More information regarding interruptions to academics or service completion can be found on the OLSG website.

 You will get the full Service Commitment Agreement when you apply for the grant.